Country Living Savory Crackers

 The base for this cracker is almond pulp which gives the cracker a lightness, major crunch and a nice firm foundation for any cheese or spread.

 If you choose to use ground almonds in place the of the pulp, the cracker will much more heavy and dense.
 Not to say that that is a bad thing, just different from what I have created here.

-- In the food processor, fitted with the”S” blade, break down to a flour, 1 cup of sunflower seeds and the pumpkin seeds.
+- In the food processor, fitted with the”S” blade, break the sunflower and pumpkin seeds down to a flour.

-- Dehydrate at 115 degrees F for 8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
+- Dehydrate at 145 degrees (F) for 1 our them reduce to 115 degrees (F) for 8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
 Continue drying for another 6-8 hours or until dry.